python/steering-council/README.md

 ## Office Hours

-The Steering Council has office ours for anyone in the community that wants to discuss something with the Steering Council.
-Office hours are bookable half hour video call right before our regular weekly meeting.
+The Steering Council has office hours for anyone in the community that wants to discuss something with the Steering Council.
+Office hours are bookable half hour video calls at the start of our regular weekly meeting.
 Currently it’s 30 minutes on Wednesday, 17:30 GMT (check your timezone [here](https://www.timebie.com/std/gmt.php?q=17.5)).

 These meetings can be used by Core Devs, PEP authors and anyone else